SolarSpore/BeamMP-Docker-Container/README.md

 # BeamMP Docker Container

-A simple Docker setup for running a self-hosted [BeamMP](https://beammp.com/) multiplayer server on Linux with persistent config, mods, and logs.
+A simple Docker setup for running a self-hosted [BeamMP](https://beammp.com/) multiplayer server on Linux (or Windows via WSL2) with persistent config, mods, and logs.
 Tested on Ubuntu, Pop!_OS, and Debian.

 ---

 ## Prerequisites

 - Docker installed on your system
-- A Linux machine (Ubuntu, Pop!_OS, Debian, etc.)
 - A BeamMP Auth Key — grab one from the [BeamMP Keymaster](https://keymaster.beammp.com/)
 - `git` (optional, for cloning)

+**Windows users:** See the [Windows Setup](#windows-setup-wsl2) section below before continuing.

 ---